-- Enter the full names and addresses.
-If the person is an entity, the listing must include the full name and address of the entity as well as the CEO.
-Please list all names alphabetically. - Enter the type of participation in the project or activity for each person listed: i.e., the person's specific role in the project (e.g., contractor, consultant, planner, investor). - Enter the financial interest in the project or activity for each person listed.
+Enter the type of participation in the project or activity for each person listed: i.e., the person's specific role in the project (e.g., contractor, consultant, planner, investor).

+4. Enter the financial interest in the project or activity for each person listed.
 The interest must be expressed both as a dollar amount and as a percentage of the amount of the HUD assistance involved.

 Note that if any of the source/use information required by this report has been provided elsewhere in this application package, the applicant need not repeat the information, but need only refer to the form and location to incorporate it into this report.
-(It is likely that some of the information required by this report has been provided on SF 424A, and on various budget forms accompanying the application.)
+(It is likely that some of the information required by this report has been provided on SF 424A, or on various budget forms accompanying the application.)
 If this report requires information beyond that provided elsewhere in the application package, the applicant must include in this report all the additional information required.
 Recipients must submit an update report for any change in previously disclosed sources and uses of funds as provided in Section I.D.5., above.